Armand Lapointe: Biography

-He was a prolific popular author in the years 1850–1890 and still obviously remembered at the time of his death.
+He was a prolific popular author in the years 1850–1890 and still remembered at the time of his death.

 During the Second French Empire, his comedies were given in Paris, at the Théâtre des Variétés and his opéra bouffe was produced at the Théâtre des Bouffes-Parisiens.
 From 1860, Lapointe was devoted mainly to writing novels.
 He was a friend of Gustave Aimard, with whom he would attend the Goguette du Poulet sauté.